Subscribe to our YouTube channel

 Step 1: Name Your Florida LLC

-3. Is the URL available?
 You should check online to see if your business name is available as a web domain.
-Even if you don't plan to create a business website today, you may want to buy the URL to prevent others from acquiring it.
+Even if you don't have immediate plans to develop a business website, securing a domain early is essential to ensure that others can't claim it and can potentially save you considerable time and resources in the future.

 Once you have verified your name is available, you can select a professional service to complete the LLC formation process.